Fakta Ladh Mhana: Production and promotion

 The film's promotion caught audiences as it aroused curiosity through poster.
 The poster only showed five men holding another person at gunpoint.
 The actors were not seen in this poster.
 The film also caught many eyes for being one of the most costliest Marathi film.
-The budge of the film went above ₹4 crore.
+The budget of the film went above ₹4 crore.

 Soundtrack

 The music of Fakta Ladh Mhana is composed by the duo of Ajit-Sameer while the lyrics are penned by Guru Thakur, Kaushal Inamdar, Pravin Kunvar & Jeetendra Joshi.